Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/configuration.md

 This timing can be adjusted based on the number of self-tests run during startup.
 If any of these self-tests takes more time than the WDT timeout period, it results in a WDT reset.
 Thus, properly configuring the WDT period is essential during startup.
+If all of the self-tests pass during startup, then the Class B library startup resets the device.
+When execution reaches the main() function, the WDT configuration will be same as that in the fuses.
+So the WDT should be configured via fuses, as needed by the application.
+The WDT timeout should be larger than the time taken by any of the self-tests used during run-time.

 ![](./images/WDT_STARTUP_A.png)
 ![](./images/WDT_STARTUP_B.png)